Bigas Luna Tribute

 In an intensive career, Bigas Luna (1946-2013) released seventeen feature films, with considerable international success.
 Among his best known works are the ground-breaking erotic film Bilbao (1978), the horror classic Anguish (1987), starring Zelda Rubinstein (star of Poltergeist), the memorable Jamón, jamón (1992), which launched the career of Penélope Cruz, Javier Bardem and Jordi Mollà, and the critically acclaimed The Chambermaid of the Titanic (1997), starring Olivier Martinez.

 This series of homage events started San Francisco in 2015, and has continued since with events in Newcastle upon Tyne and in Barcelona in 2016, Mexico City and Valencia in 2017, Melbourne, Canberra, Brisbane, Sydney (Australia) and San José (Costa Rica) in 2018, Manchester and Vienna in 2019, Madrid in 2021, and New York, Copenhagen, Cleveland (Ohio) and Edinburgh in 2022.
-More events for 2023 will be announced soon.
+Cities in 2023 will include Los Angeles and Lisbon.
 Public screenings originally planned for 2020 were postponed due to the pandemic and instead we held online events during that year.
-We have collaborated with over a dozen cinemas, three film festivals, the Mexican national Cineteca, the Danish Cinemateket and the Costa Rican Film Production Centre or the Cleveland Institute of Art among others.
+We have collaborated with some 15 cinemas, 4 film festivals, the American Cinematheque, the Mexican national Cineteca, the Danish Cinemateket, the Costa Rican Film Production Centre or the Cleveland Institute of Art among others.
 We have had numerous sponsors internationally, including several consulates of Spain and Instituto Cervantes centres in Sydney, Manchester and Vienna.
-So far we have organised over 90 screenings in eight different countries around the world.
+So far we have organised over 100 screenings in eight different countries around the world.